WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 (The endpoints are convention).
 With an ideal model, any threshold (except exactly zero or one) produces a classification rule with a true positive rate of one and and a false positive rate of zero.
-This traces out an ROC that’s exactly the unit square:
+This traces out an ROC that's exactly the unit square:

 ``` r
 ROCPlot(ideal, "score", "y",